emmanuelkaringi/TerraTowns/README.md

     We need to be careful when using the Init because it will not rerun if we restart an existing workspace.

     https://www.gitpod.io/docs/configure/workspaces/tasks

+## Working with Environment Variables (ENV)
+- List all enverionment variables - `env`
+- To view or filter ENV variables - `env | grep GITPOD`
+- To print out a specific environment variable - `echo $NAME_OF_VARIABLE`
+- To set an environment varible:
+    1. Within a bash script - `VARIBLE_NAME='content'`
+    2. In the terminal - `export VARIBLE_NAME='content'`
+- To set an environment variable temporarily when running a command - `HELLO='world' ./bin/print_message`
+- To unset an environment variable - `unset VARIABLE_NAME`
+- Scoping of Env Vars - When you open up new bash terminals in VSCode it will not be aware of env vars that you have set in another window.
+    If you want to Env Vars to persist across all future bash terminals that are open you need to set env vars in your bash profile. eg. `.bash_profile`
+- Persisting Env Vars in Gitpod - We can persist env vars into gitpod by storing them in Gitpod Secrets Storage.

+    `gp env HELLO='world'`

+    All future workspaces launched will set the env vars for all bash terminals opened in thoes workspaces.

+    You can also set env vars in the .gitpod.yml but this can only contain non-senstive env vars.